Find out if you qualify for Cost Segregation in Connecticut

 A Cost Segregation study might be thought of as an interest-free loan in that it front-loads the depreciation expense deductions a property would otherwise receive on a straight-line basis over 27.5 or 39 years.

 Cost Segregation studies can free up capital by accelerating the depreciation of certain assets or improvements eligible for shorter tax recovery periods which are generally 5, 7 and 15-year.
 Additionally, a study can properly identify and document Qualified Improvement Property (QIP) and various expense treatment opportunities for certain properties.

-Connecticut buildings should meet the following requirements in order to have a Cost Segregation study conducted:
+Buildings in Connecticut should meet the following requirements in order to have a Cost Segregation study conducted:

-Connecticut Cost Segregation is a highly specialized field.
-Our expert team specializes in a wide array of CA buildings.
-Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide’s Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.
+Source Advisors excels in Connecticut-specific Cost Segregation, covering a wide range of building types.
+Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide: Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.

 Every basic Cost Segregation service includes the following:

 Every Source Advisors Connecticut study begins with our detailed pre-qualification process where the scope of work is defined and an estimate of benefits is generated.
 A flat fee quote is also presented with the estimate of benefits.

 Once the proposal is signed, our team will gather and analyze the information provided by you, such as: Construction drawings, invoices, change orders, depreciation schedules, etc.